StonyBrook-Lin539-F17/main/README.md

 1. Use our virtual machine image for VirtualBox, available at Stony Brook's [Softweb](https://softweb.cc.stonybrook.edu/).
 1. Install [Anaconda](https://www.continuum.io/downloads), a Python distro that also install Jupyter.
 1. If you already have a working Python setup, install Jupyter separately.
+1. If you can live without the interactive Python demonstrations, you can just read the notebooks directly on github.

 ### Prerequisites